 Solution: one example, place all your online subscriptions (Netflix, Spotify, etc.) in one section called entertainment.
-Don’t separate them out into individual categories.
+Don't separate them into individual categories.

 - Is it too simple?
 If your budget is too general, you may let it slide because there just isn't enough detail to get a true grasp on your finances.

 Solution: if you need to dig in, list out all the areas in your food budget you are spending money so you know where it's going.
 Then, you can cut back in certain areas if need be.

 - Does your budget include alternatives?
 You know, inexpensive things that can be substituted for more expensive things.
 If your family isn't creative in this way, you may have trouble coming up with alternatives to budget cutbacks and savings.
 For instance, if your budget revealed that you needed to cut back on eating out, and you didn't have an alternate plan for what to do instead of heading out to a restaurant, you might slip up and deviate from your budget.
 Opps!

-Solution: See below for several alternative to spending less and saving more.
+Solution: See below for several alternatives to spending less and saving more.

 Budgeting Tip: When paying in person, use cash.
 Many budgeting experts recommend labeling envelopes for categories of face-to-face purchases – such as groceries, gasoline, or Target shopping – and stuffing cash into them each month.
 Why?
 Because it forces you to see what you're spending in the various areas and increases your likelihood to show more restraint.

 2. Are You Realistic About Your Income and Expenses?